qir-alliance/.github/minutes/sc-meeting-2021-10.md

 - Use MIT as the license for code repos
 - Quantum Intermediate Representation Alliance as the name of the new entity
 - Project Charter and Working Group Scope
+- Guidelines for on adding new Steering Committee Members

 ## Key decisions (all voted unanimously)